DataGrip/mongo-jdbc-driver/README.md

 This is an open source JDBC Driver for MongoDb.
 We implemented this for use with [DbSchema](http://www.dbschema.com) Tool, but we make it available for everybody who needs a JDBC driver.
 The driver can execute native MongoDb queries and use the JDBC standards.

-DbSchema is an interactive diagram designer with relational data explorer, visual query builder, random data generator, forms and reports and many other tools.
+About DbSchema: [DbSchema](http://www.dbschema.com)  is an interactive diagram designer with relational data explorer, visual query builder, random data generator, forms and reports and many other tools.
+You can experiment the driver by downloading DbSchema and connecting to MongoDb - DbSchema has a trial period.
+The driver is included in the software package.

 ## Download Binary

 [Available here](http://www.dbschema.com/jdbc-drivers/MongoDbJdbcDriver.zip).
 Unpack and include all jars in your classpath.
-You can test the driver by simply downloading [DbSchema Tool](http://www.dbschema.com) - it includes a trial period.
-The driver is included in the software package.

 ## Description